 A few days ago I woke up with feet so itchy I just couldn’t stand still.
 A Romanian road trip, a voyage of discovery, was on my mind and I knew just the place.
-The amusement park in a salt mine that I’d seen pictures of online, an amazing James-Bondesque underground cavern turned tourist attraction, the Turda Salt Mine in Transylvania.
+The amusement park in a salt mine that I’d seen pictures of online, an amazing James-Bondesque underground cavern turned tourist attraction, the Turda Salt Mine (Salina Turda) in Transylvania.
 The kids had to love going down a salt mine, particularly one with a fairground at the bottom and a subterranean lake worthy of Gollum, so we quickly booked a hotel in Turda, threw some underwear in a bag, stuffed the rabbit cages with food and just left.
 I love that freedom!

 We are travel bloggers living in Romania.
 Romania travel is our speciality, so on with Turda.